LouisFriedmann/SpongeBob-Shooters/README.md

 Controls for each player: To jump, press up arrow.
 To move left and right, use left and right arrow keys.
 To shoot, press space (note: there's a small shooting cooldown timer per shot)

-To run this: Get 2 separate computers (both preferably windows for this to work smoothly)
+To run this: Get 2 separate computers on the same WiFi (both preferably Windows for this to work smoothly).
+On both computers: have Python 3 or greater installed, place all of the files in this repository in the same directory, install the package "pygame."
+On one computer, run the "server.py" through the command prompt or through an IDE.
+Then, do the same for "client.py" and on the second computer, just run "client.py"